opensbom-generator/spdx-sbom-generator/README.md

     ModulePath: []string{"vendor"},
 }
 ```

-* `GetModule`: c$returns root package information base on path given
+* `SetRootModule`: sets root package information base on path given

     **Input**: The working directory to read the package from

+    **Output**: returns error

+* `GetRootModule`: returns root package information base on path given

+    **Input**: The working directory to read the package from

     **Output**: returns the Package Information of the root  Module

-* `ListModules`: fetches and lists all packages required by the project in the given project directory
+* `ListUsedModules`: fetches and lists all packages required by the project in the given project directory, this is a plain list of all used modules (no nested or tree view)

     **Input**: The working directory to read the package from

     **Output**: returns the Package Information of the root  Module, and its dependencies in flatten format

-* `ListAllModules`: fetches and lists all packages (root and direct dependencies) required by the project in the given project directory (side-by-side)
+* `ListModulesWithDeps`: fetches and lists all packages (root and direct dependencies) required by the project in the given project directory (side-by-side), this is a one level only list of all used modules, and each with its direct dependency only (similar output to `ListUsedModules` but with direct dependency only)

     **Input**: The working directory to read the package from